nettybun/esbuild-macros/readme.md

 to take out CSS via `` css`...` `` tag template extraction?

 There are plugins for esbuild, but to support macros means an `fs.readFile` on every single file to see if it has an import...
 That's not great.
+How expensive is an AST parse?
+How efficient can replacing macros be without getting in esbuild's way (interrupting parallelism by using plugins etc).

-## Goal: Natively/Efficiently support macros in esbuild
+## Does natively including macro support in esbuild make sense?

 If a general purpose algorithm for doing extraction and replacement of macros could be realized as a proof-of-concept (in JS via regex) then it could marketed